-The Court of Protection is a superior Court under English law, which was created under the Mental Capacity Act 2005 to have jurisdiction over the property, financial affairs and personal welfare of people who lack mental capacity to make decisions for themselves.
+The Court was restructured following the Mental Capacity Act 2005 to have jurisdiction over the property, financial affairs and personal welfare of anyone who lacks the mental capacity to make an informed decision for themselves.

-There are a number of reasons you might need to apply to the Court of Protection such as;
+There are a number of reasons an application to the Court may be needed, such as: